Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 “You shouldn’t assume that the existing foundations are adequate,” says Steven George, partner and studio lead at George & Co.
 “Trial holes should be carried out at the bringing of the project to inspect the existing foundations, as they will need to take the additional load.

-“Otherwise you’ll have to underpin the existing foundations,” he explains, “which is labour intensive and expensive.
+“Otherwise you’ll have to underpin the existing foundations,” he explains, “which is labour intensive, and expensive.
 Before starting any garage conversion, you’ll need to establish how the existing garage is constructed, particularly if you are looking to add an infill wall in place of your garage door.”

 If the existing concrete slab is 200mm or over, this is generally adequate to extend straight up with new brickwork.
-If the existing slab is not adequate however, there are typically two options.
-Either a 1m footing will have to be dug and filled with concrete or a 140mm x 100mm concrete lintel can be added into the wall on both sides below ground level.
+If the existing slab is not sufficient however, there are typically two options.
+Either a 1m footing will have to be dug and filled with concrete, or a 140mm x 100mm concrete lintel can be added into the wall on both sides below ground level.
 The new infill wall can then be built on top of that.

 Establishing the strength and types of foundations you have is even more important if you are considering extending over a garage to add a second storey, as this greatly increases the load exerting pressure on your foundations.
-You’ll also need to consider further Building Regulations for thermal and sound insulation if you decide to add an additional storey to your garage conversion.
+You’ll also need to consider further building regulations for thermal and sound insulation if you decide to add an additional storey to your garage conversion.

 Steven George is a partner and design lead at award-winning architects George and Co.
 Working across Wales and the South West, the practise has also appeared on television in a number of different home renovation programmes.

-“Because a fire in the outer room could prevent your escape, the inner room will need an alternative escape route.
-That could be a door or window and so the role is often performed by the window or door replacing the garage doors at the front.
-Escape windows have minimum criteria.
-If your inner room is a kitchen, en suite, cloakroom WC or bathroom then it doesn’t need an alternative exit.”
+“Because a fire in the outer room could prevent your escape, the inner room will need an alternative escape route," advises Paul.
+"This can be a door or window, and so the role is often performed by the window or door replacing the garage doors at the front.
+But, escape windows have minimum criteria," he notes.
+"If your inner room is a kitchen, en suite, cloakroom WC or bathroom then it doesn’t need an alternative exit.”

 Any window installed is also subject to certain criteria, including its height from the floor, how it opens and the size of the openable section.
 As a rule, the width and height should be no less than 450mm, it must be a maximum of 1100mm from the floor level, have an openable area of 0.33m2 at the bottom of the window, and generally be side-hung.